 27 Feb Five Tips to Spark Local Engagement

-BRG Communications recently hosted a webinar with Engage for Good, featuring a panel of executives from Walmart, Aetna and Fisher House Foundation, to explore how generating visibility at the local level triggers engagement and results for your campaign.
+BRG Communications hosted a webinar with Engage for Good, featuring a panel of executives from Walmart, Aetna and Fisher House Foundation, to explore how generating visibility at the local level triggers engagement and results for your campaign.

 Here are five tips discussed on the webinar to consider when activating campaigns on the local level:

 You may have an idea of your goals, but are they measurable?
 Think of all of the actions or results to get you to the final success point, and quantify those success factors before you even start.
 Is it the sheer number of people you reach?
 The specific types of individuals (target audiences) you reach?
 The number of strategic media placements?
 The messages you deliver?
 The specific actions taken?
 It is important to identify these KPIs in advance – and get buy-in from key stakeholders – so that results of the campaign can be measured against your original goals.

 Take the time to truly understand each community you want to connect with and get a sense of their unique needs.
 No two are the same, and a cookie-cutter communications approach won’t work.
 You need to get a good sense of each culture, going beyond simple demographics.
 What are their issues/concerns?
 Where do they get their information?
 Who do they trust?
 Who are their leaders?
 Where do they gather?
 How do they get things done?
 The good news – you don’t necessarily need to be in market yourself to uncover these answers.
 A strong audit of social media, local media and talking to people in the local network can help you get a better understanding of their culture.